Alex Neil gives a Sunderland team news update ahead of Oxford United clash

-Alex Neil gives Sunderland team news update with Alex Pritchard and Nathan Broadhead latest
+Sunderland injury news: Alex Neil gives Alex Pritchard and Nathan Broadhead update ahead of Oxford United trip

 Alex Neil is hoping that Nathan Broadhead and Alex Pritchard will be able to start increasing their workload after making successful comebacks against Gillingham last weekend.